-Age-Related Macular Degeneration and its treatment, symptoms and Type
+Age-Related Macular Degeneration With Symptoms and Treatment

-Age-Related Macular Degeneration and its treatment, symptoms and Type
+Age-Related Macular Degeneration With Symptoms and Treatment

-What Are the Types of Age-Related Macular Degeneration?
+Types of Age-Related Macular Degeneration

 Age-related macular degeneration can be classified into two different types: